ddev/ddev/docs/content/users/usage/commands.md

   ...
 fi
 ```

+!!!tip
+    You can also configure a [ddev version constraint per project](../configuration/config.md#ddev_version_constraint).

 ### `debug migrate-database`

 Migrate a MySQL or MariaDB database to a different `dbtype:dbversion`.
 Works only with MySQL and MariaDB, not with PostgreSQL.
 It will export your database, create a snapshot, destroy your current database, and import into the new database type.
 It only migrates the 'db' database.
 It will update the database version in your project's `config.yaml` file.